Universal Translation Services

 Types of Subtitles

-They are generally in a more attractive font than other subtitle options and remain unobtrusive while still allowing viewers to follow along with ease.
+They are generally in a more attractive font than other subtitle options and remain unobtrusive while allowing viewers to follow along easily.
 Closed Captions – A type of text that appears onscreen in the original language at all times while a video is playing back but disappears once a viewer mouses over it or presses CC on their keyboard.
-Viewers can use their own devices (such as smartphones) to set up notifications for words or phrases in subtitles, so they never miss anything important again!
+Viewers can use their devices (such as smartphones) to set up notifications for words or phrases in subtitles, so they never miss anything important again!

 russian to english subtitling video